codemagic-ci-cd/codemagic-sample-projects/integrations/firebase_crashlytics_demo_project/README.md

 # Uploading dSYM artifacts to Firebase Crashlytics

 **dSYM** files store the debug symbols for your app.
-They contain mapping information to decode a stack-trace into a readable format.
+They contain mapping information to decode a stack trace into a readable format.
 The purpose of **dSYM** is to replace symbols in the crash logs with the specific methods so it will be readable and helpful for debugging the crash.

 This sample project shows how to upload your **dSYM** files to Firebase Crashlytics using Codemagic.
 This particular project is built using Flutter but the same steps can be applied to other types of applications with minimal changes.
-To get a more detailed guide of basic project steps such as building, build versioning, code signing and publishing in general, please see the [Flutter Android and iOS](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/flutter/flutter-android-and-ios-yaml-demo-project) project or the corresponding sample project for your platform from [our repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/firebase_crashlytics_demo_project).
+To get a more detailed guide of basic project steps such as building, build versioning, code signing, and publishing in general, please see the [Flutter Android and iOS](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/flutter/flutter-android-and-ios-yaml-demo-project) project or the corresponding sample project for your platform from [our repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/firebase_crashlytics_demo_project).
 ## Getting Started

 In order to generate debug symbols, Firebase Crashlytics must be installed using the following script in your `codemagic.yaml`: